One of our favorite quotes here is

 “There must be a breakdown before there’s a breakthrough.”

-Do you long for a change in your marriage, but aren’t quite sure where to begin?
+Do you long for a change in your marriage?

 You’re sick and tired of feeling sick and tired.
 The emotional stress is taking its toll on your mind, your spiritual faith and now even your body.
 We shouldn’t be surprised that our bodies and mind record the toll of ongoing emotional and relational stress.
 You know that something needs to change, and soon, but you don’t know where to begin.
 The first step toward healing is to create a breakdown so that a breakthrough can be reached…it’s time for an intervention.

 Most people settle for a little bit of change.
 They seek a little bit of counseling, read a few books and make minor changes, discouraged in the meager results.
 They tell themselves that their problems are not as big as they really are.
 Are you ready for radical change?